andrew40404/installing-Asp.net-IBM-Cloud/README.md

 - Click the **Catalog** button on the top
 - Select **Software** from the catalog
 - Search for **IBM Cloud Block Storage plug-in** and click on it
-   • On the application page Click in the dot next to the cluster, you wish to use
+- On the application page, click in the dot next to the cluster you wish to use
-   • Click on Enter or Select Namespace and choose the default Namespace or use a custom one (if you get error please wait 30 minutes for the cluster to finalize)
+- Click on Enter or Select Namespace and choose the default Namespace or use a custom one (if you get error please wait 30 minutes for the cluster to finalize)
 - Give a **name** to this workspace
 - Click **install** and wait for the deployment